A LONG AND WIDE ADVENTURE

 The story of Kometos has taken the company from Kauhajoki to Siberia, from Africa to Alaska and from problems to insights.

-The adventure, with its ups and downs, has already lasted a quarter of a century.
+The adventure, with its ups and downs, has already lasted over 30 years.
 Raimo Niemi established Kometos in 1991, i.e., in the middle of the worst economic crisis Finland has ever experienced.
 The Niemis were not left untouched by the turmoil, but they followed their philosophy and decided to learn from their mistakes.
 “Mirrors are not only for shaving.
 Blaming others only keeps you wallowing in your problems”, Raimo Niemi says in his vivid and humorous tone.

 The idea of a modular food plant was born at the turn of the 90´s, when field slaughtering was banned in Finland.
 The winter that year was mild, and reindeer carcasses were rotting in the field slaughterhouses.
 Kometos developed a mobile unit in which slaughtering, meat processing and transportation could be carried out within the same walls, on wheels.
 The reindeer grazing associations were excited about the idea, but the state threw spanners in the works by supporting fixed plants significantly more than mobile ones.
 Niemi had to come up with a solution, and started to think of the slice houses he had seen in his home town Kauhajoki.
 “Why couldn’t one use the same module concept to make food plants?”
 Niemi recalls his moment of genius.

 MODULAR SOLUTIONS FOR THE NEEDS OF THE FOOD INDUSTRY